 - WordPress – Choosing Which to Use

-So is the answer to stopping making these games?
+So, is the answer to stopping making these games?
 Are RockStar and other game studios to blame?
-Surely eliminating violence from games will reduce the level of violent crime in the pre-teen demographic?
+Surely, eliminating violence from games will reduce the level of violent crime in the pre-teen demographic?
 Does anyone seriously believe that?

 Maybe we should look into the root of violence.
-Again, like any good researcher on the project, I typed in “causes of violence” into Wikipedia.
-From that, I found an interesting section about a US organization called the “US National Commission on the Causes and Prevention of Violence.”
-On there was a fascinating quotation they made in 1969 (40 years ago!) which went like this:
+Again, like any good researcher on the project, I typed “causes of violence” into Wikipedia.
+I found an interesting section about a US organization called the “US National Commission on the Causes and Prevention of Violence.”
+There was a fascinating quotation they made in 1969 (40 years ago!) which went like this:

 “Children are inclined to learn from television because it is never too busy to talk to them, and it never has to brush them aside while it does household chores.”

 That brings us back to the main issue.
 Can PC and video games be used as an excuse for this behavior?
 Are they the influence that has caused person A to harm person B?
 Would they have attempted to resolve their differences calmly if person A had not played Video Game C?
-There honestly doesn’t appear to be any proof that video games had any influence at all, other than the individual or parents using it as an excuse.
+There doesn’t appear to be any proof that video games had any influence other than the individual or parents using it as an excuse.
 There have been studies, of course, but they appear largely non-conclusive.